 Leader Let us pray for the Church and for the world.

 Grant, Almighty God, that all who confess your Name may be united in your truth, live together in your love, and reveal your glory in the world.
-Lord, in your mercy

-- People Hear our prayer. - Leader Guide the people of this land, and of all the nations, in the ways of justice and peace; we pray for those who have been affected by or live in fear of gun violence, for our neighbors who do not have a place to sleep and those living in deep poverty that we may honor one another and serve the common good.
+Guide the people of this land, and of all the nations, in the ways of justice and peace; we pray for those who have been affected by or live in fear of gun violence.
+We pray for our neighbors who do not have a place to sleep and those living in deep poverty that we may honor one another and serve the common good.